Hello Neighbor!

 - Network Troubleshooting: Fixing home or small business networks, including Wi-Fi and wired connections.

 Is your computer running slow?
-Schedule a remote or onsite computer optimization service call today!
+Schedule a remote or onsite service call today!

-Right now may be the best time to think about upgrading or replacing your current computer to boost performance, security, and privacy before tariffs increase prices.
+Right now may be the best time to think about upgrading parts or replacing your current computer entirely to boost performance, security, and privacy before tariffs increase prices.

 Upcoming Windows 11 Update: Support for Older PCs